Universal. 2024. Action Comedy. 126min.

 The Fall Guy feels so fresh and fun that you forget it’s yet another big budget behemoth based on IP, the far from classic ABC action-adventure series of the same name that ran from 1981-1986.
 Lee Majors played Colt, a stuntman who doubles as a bounty hunter in his off-hours.
 The nouveau Colt is also chasing criminals except here the plot revolves around Colt being enlisted to find Ryder who has disappeared.
 To find his star, Colt enlists stunt coordinator Dan (Winston Duke, could have used more of him) and Ryder’s assistant Alma (Stephanie Hsu).
 The ultimate explanation for Ryder’s disappearance is ridiculous but Leitch labors mightily to get us there with a smorgasbord of sensational stunts.
 He also doesn’t skimp on quick cut shots of stunt coordinators preparing a stunt which suggests that the not-very subtextual purpose of Leitch’s film is to remind the world (and the Academy) that stunt performers exist, work hard, are important, and (did we mention) deserve that Oscar category.

-If that’s the case, all those missions are accomplished.
+If that’s Leith’s ultimate mission, then missions accomplished.
 Despite the occasional lumbering stretch, Leitch (who also helmed the first John Wick) directs the hell out of the film even in non-stunt scenes like the extended and clever split-screen exchange between Colt and Jodie.
 The Fall Guy is loud, fun and state of the art but still manages to feel deeply personal to a stunt performer turned director who clearly loves his former profession and those who continue to risk life and limb for our delectation.
-The movie’s heart is in two places simultaneously: the stunt performers he celebrates and the old school A-list stars who are the movie’s best special effect.
+The movie’s heart is so big it can give a big, bloody, dust covered, safety-harnessed bearhug to both the stunt performers it celebrates and the old school A-list stars who are the movie’s best special effect.